-Anyway, so last week was a good week to be out in the desert with the Poor Clares of Perpetual Adoration at Our Lady of Solitude Monastery.
-These gals are amazing.
-They live six-plus miles down a dirt road, up against the mountains in a hardscrabble town called Tonopah, and here they have somehow managed to build a sort of gigantic church.
-It's quite stunning, and a bit like a mirage, very beautifully appointed with stained glass, splendidly snowy altar cloths, and a remarkable collection of vestments that one of the sisters apparently sews...
+Last week, then, was a good week to be out in the desert with the Poor Clares of Perpetual Adoration at Our Lady of Solitude Monastery.
+The nuns live six-plus miles down a dirt road, up against the mountains in a hardscrabble town called Tonopah, and here they have somehow managed to build a sort of gigantic church.
+It's quite stunning, and a bit like a mirage, beautifully appointed with stained glass, splendidly snowy altar cloths, and a remarkable collection of vestments that one of the sisters hand-sews...

-The nuns number only four, and they are young or youngish, and at least some of them started out with Sr. Angelica in Alabama and then they made their way here.
-They wear the full-on habit, with wimple, veil, and many layers that I shuddered to imagine in the 110-plus-degree height-of-summer desert heat.
+The nuns number only four, and they are youngish, and at least some of them started out with Sr. Angelica in Alabama and they somehow all made their way here.
+They wear the full-on habit, with wimple, veil, and many layers that must be a trial in the 110-plus-degree summer heat.

 THE LION IN WINTER